The #1 Mistake That’s Secretly Killing Your Pinterest Traffic + How to Fix It

 And remember, repinning is only useful when you’re launching a brand new board.
 In that case, go ahead and add a few extra pins to build it up.
 Otherwise, focus your energy on fresh content.

-Love it?
-Save it for Later!
+Love This?
+Save it to Pinterest!

 Photo of author